-1 June, 2017 By: Vanessa Pogorelic
+1 April, 2021 By: Vanessa Pogorelic

-It is remarkable that a fish - the size of a bus – which attracts so much attention, still harbours so many secrets
+It is remarkable that a fish the size of a bus, which attracts so much attention, still harbours so many secrets.

 “Up at Ningaloo a fledgling ecotourism industry had already started around the whale sharks.
 While there, I found out more about them.
 Or more precisely, that not a lot was known about whale sharks.”

 What Norman and other whale shark researchers are trying to find out is where those mature, larger whale sharks are.

 Protecting our gentle giants

 For Norman, Ningaloo remains by far the best place in the world to experience a whale shark swim, in part because of the focus on their conservation and also just because of where it is.

 “And they’re right in our own backyard, with the spectacular backdrop of the pristine Ningaloo Reef and ancient Cape Range National Park.”

-Twenty years on, Norman says he is yet to tire of the experience of swimming with the whale sharks.
+Twenty five years on, Norman says he is yet to tire of the experience of swimming with the whale sharks.

 “They’re such friendly and graceful creatures.
 It’s amazing to see them in their natural environment in the deep blue.
 Every time I get in the water I still think it’s fantastic.”

 You can experience a whale shark swim in the stunning Ningaloo Marine Park from mid-March and onwards through the winter months.
 RAC members save up to 20% on stays at the nearby RAC Exmouth Cape Holiday Park or Ningaloo Reef Resort.